-When you open a .zip file (Compressed folder) in Windows and attempt to extract or copy its contents to a folder, error
+When you open a .zip file (compressed folder) in Windows and attempt to extract or copy its contents to a folder, the error

 An unexpected error is keeping you from copying the file.
 If you continue to receive this error, you can use the error code to search for help with this problem.